List of characters in the Breaking Bad franchise: Casey

 Casey (portrayed by Scott Shepherd) is an employee at Neil Kandy's welding shop.
-In El Camino, after Casey and Neil confront Jesse during the search for the now-dead Todd's hidden cash, Jesse saves himself from being killed by revealing that he found it.
+In El Camino, after Casey and Neil confront Jesse during the search for Todd's hidden cash, Jesse saves himself by revealing that he found it.
 Casey then distracts Todd's busybody neighbor Lou, which enables Jesse and Neil to bargain.
 To avoid alarming Todd's neighbors, Neil agrees to let Jesse leave with a third.
 When Jesse later arrives at Neil's shop to ask for the $1,800 he needs to pay Ed Galbraith for a new identity and relocation, Casey is incensed to learn that Neil allowed Jesse to keep a third of the money and demands that he not give Jesse any more.
 Neil challenges Jesse to a duel for his share of the cash, during which Jesse kills Neil.
 Casey then fires at Jesse, but Jesse kills him with Neil's gun.